excelsior-oss/excelsior-jet-maven-plugin/README.md

 `<icon>`*icon-file*`</icon>` – set executable icon (in Windows .ico format)

-It is recommended to place the executable icon into VCS, and if you place it to `${project.basedir}/src/main/jetresources/icon.ico` you do not need to explicitly specify it in the configuration.
-We use the location `${project.basedir}/src/main/jetresources` for other JET specific resource files (such as EULA for Excelsior Installer setup).
+It is recommended to place the executable icon into a VCS, and if you place it to `${project.basedir}/src/main/jetresources/icon.ico`, you do not need to explicitly specify it in the configuration.
+The plugin uses the location `${project.basedir}/src/main/jetresources` for other Excelsior JET-specific resource files (such as the EULA for Excelsior Installer setups).

 **NEW in 0.2.0 release:**
 ##### Excelsior Installer Configurations